imtbl/hyve/README.md

 + [Node.js][node-js] (when running without Docker)
 + [Yarn][yarn] (when running without Docker)

-hyve should work with both the current LTS and the latest version of Node.js.
+hyve should work with both the latest LTS and the latest stable version of Node.js.
 If you encounter any issues with either of those versions when running without Docker, please [let me know][issues].

 ### Updating